MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-mdo.md

 The [Getting Started](/microsoft-365/security/office-365-security/defender-for-office-365.md#getting-started) section of the [Microsoft Defender for Office 365 article](/microsoft-365/security/office-365-security/defender-for-office-365) has logical early configuration chunks that look like this:

-1. Configure everything with 'anti' in the name.
+1. Configure everything with 'Anti' in the name.
-   - anti-malware
+   - Anti-malware
-   - anti-phishing
+   - Anti-phishing
-   - anti-spam
+   - Anti-spam
-2. Set up everything with 'safe' in the name.
+2. Set up everything with 'Safe' in the name.
-   - safe links
+   - Safe Links
-   - safe attachments
+   - Safe Attachments
 3. Defend the workloads (ex.
-SharePoint Online, OneDrive, and Teams)
+SharePoint Online, OneDrive, and Teams).
-4. Protect with Zero-Hour auto purge
+4. Protect with zero-Hour auto purge.

 Along with a [link](../office-365-security/protect-against-threats.md) to jump right in and get configuration going on Day 1.